USB to CAN Firmware Flashing

 Application: CanBoot

-and the corresponding firmware light will flash.
-At this time, you need to burn the Klipper firmware, otherwise it cannot be connected!!! -
+will be prompted and the corresponding firmware light will blink.
+At this time, you need to flash the Klipper firmware, otherwise it will not connect!!! -

-Tip: If it is Klipper firmware and the ID has been entered into the configuration, the ID will not be displayed and will be occupied by Klipper.
-You need to disable the corresponding ID and restart the motherboard completely after cutting off the power.
+Tip: If it is a Klipper firmware and you have already filled in the ID in the configuration, the ID will no longer be displayed and will be occupied by Klipper.
+You need to comment out the corresponding ID and completely power off and restart the mainboard.

 -